legalnlp21/legalnlp/README.md

 ### The library of Natural Language Processing for Brazilian legal language, *LegalNLP*, was born in a partnership between the legal tech (...) and Brazilian researchers.
 Besides containing pre-trained language for the Brazilian legal language, ***LegalNLP*** provides functions that can facilitate the manipulation of legal texts in Portuguese.

-If you use our library in your academic work, please quote us in the following way
+If you use our library in your academic work, please cite us in the following way

 --------------